smt/dotfiles/README.markdown

 [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), that bit is also included as a submodule.
 Several of the scripts in `bin` were lifted from [rtomayko](https://github.com/rtomayko/dotfiles) and various other sources on the Internet over the years.

-The Vim configuration is largely my own creation, although I have borrowed heavily from tricks I've seen other people use (we all do that).
-As others before me have said, take what you want, and remove or build on the rest.
-All of the Vim plugins I'm using are submodules, which is a pain in my butt, but using [Pathogen](https://github.com/tpope/vim-pathogen) alleviates that.
+The Vim configuration uses [Vundle](https://github.com/gmarik/vundle) to manage its plugins.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read holman's post on the